 If you're thinking about filing a lawsuit over a dog bite or another injury caused by someone else's dog, you need to understand the statute of limitations in your state, and how the law applies to your situation.

 Also, under "strict liability" dog bite laws, many states make owners liable for injuries their dogs caused (especially bites) even if the owner didn't necessarily do anything wrong.

-If you try to file your lawsuit after the deadline has passed, expect the dog owner to ask the court to dismiss the case.
-Unless an exception extends the deadline, the court will almost certainly grant the dismissal.
-If that happens, you're left without a legal remedy for your injuries, lost income, and other damages.
+If you try to file your dog bite lawsuit after the statute of limitations filing deadline has passed, you can expect the dog owner to ask the court to dismiss the case.
+And unless a rare exception applies to effectively extend the deadline (more on these later), the court will grant the dismissal, and you'll be left without a legal remedy for your injuries, lost income, and other damages.

 Even when you think you'll be able to settle your injury claim without filing a lawsuit (for instance, if you're negotiating a settlement with the dog owner's homeowners' insurance carrier), make sure you leave yourself plenty of time in case you end up needing to file a suit.
 If nothing else, having the option to take the matter to court is always a good source of leverage at the negotiating table.

 In some fairly rare situations, the statue of limitations clock might pause (or "toll" in legalese), effectively giving you more time to get your lawsuit filed.
 The specifics vary from state to state, but let's look at a few common examples that might "toll" the clock:

 If you're worried that the statute of limitations filing deadline in your state is approaching, or if settlement talks have stalled, it may be time to contact an experienced personal injury lawyer.
 Having the right attorney on your side is the best way to make sure your rights are protected, and to ensure the best outcome for your dog bite case.